brain-score/vision/docs/source/modules/tutorial.rst

 we will submit a version of AlexNet from Pytorch’s library; the main steps are outlined below:

 1. Clone a copy of  the ``sample-model-submission`` repo from our Github.
-If you are wondering about what the various repos on the main Brain-Score github do, check out the ``Overview`` section above.
+If you are wondering about what the various repos on the main Brain-Score github do, check out the ``Overview`` section below.
    Here is the command for a terminal: ::
      git clone https://github.com/brain-score/sample-model-submission.git
 2. Install the dependencies via pip.
 (Make sure to switch into the ``sample-model-submission`` folder